 Antibiotics Unearthed gave the general public, students and educators throughout the UK and Ireland a unique opportunity to work with scientists as part of a global initiative to discover new antibiotics from soil bacteria.

 Most antibiotics in current use have come from soil bacteria.
-The Small World Initiative, first organised by Yale University, is an innovative and authentic research project, which uses crowdsourcing to discover new antibiotics from soil bacteria.
+The Small World Initiative™, first organised by Yale University, continues to be an innovative and authentic research project, which uses crowdsourcing to discover new antibiotics from soil bacteria.
 The Society took the project further by including school pupils and the general public.

 Antibiotics are important medicines for treating bacterial infections in both humans and animals.
 Unfortunately many of the bacteria which cause these infections are becoming resistant to existing antibiotics.

 Antibiotics Unearthed engaged the public with the global issue of antimicrobial resistance through a practical soil-based activity, to address some of the challenges associated with the discovery of novel antibiotics.
 A series of ‘pop-up’ events took place at locations throughout the UK and Ireland, with a variety of hands-on activities for visitors to engage with on the issue of antimicrobial resistance and drug discovery.
 Those taking part tracked their sample and subsequent analysis online.